bitmonky/PeerTree/README.md

 ## PeerTree Whitepaper
 To read the detailed whitepaper see [this link](whitepaper.md)

+Currently we are working on the cloud memory peerTree application.
+We include a working demo of the project [here](https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git).

 The project also includes a proof-of-concept blockchain application that runs on top of the PeerTree object.
-We include a working demo of the project [here](https://www.bitmonky.com/whzon/bitMiner/webConsole.php?git=git).

 If you would like to support the project financially, consider purchasing some coins from Peter's coin store by clicking the link(s) below!